Last Updated on: January 21, 2023

 Every Sunday at 11 am, Syntagma Square gets packed with locals and tourists gathering to watch the Evzones wearing the official traditional customers doing the official ceremony of the Changing of the Guard.

-Syntagma Square and the area that surrounds it teem with hotels of all kinds.
-However, Syntagma is most well-known for being home to some of the most impressive luxury hotels in Athens.
+Syntagma Square and the surrounding area teem with hotels of all kinds.
+However, Syntagma is most well-known for being home to some of Athens’s most impressive luxury hotels.

 Hotel Grande Bretagne is an exceptional choice for your stay and probably the most famous hotel in Athens.